Marple Rifle and Pistol Club

 range).
 All calibres of gun can be used up to the

-maximum that the military will allow, over distances from 100 to 1000 yards.
+maximum that the military will allow, over distances between 100 and 300 metres.

 The army actually provide paper targets, but we usually take our own.
 For